Where to buy matcha in Japan – when the media tell you there is a shortage

 If you only drink matcha latte, consider buying culinary grade matcha instead.
 This goes if you pour other flavourings like strawberry and mango into your matcha.
 No need to waste a high grade ceremonial matcha for that.

 And last not least, Japan has many amazing teas.
 There is enough Hojicha to go round for another few million visitors, and is makes a great Hojicha latte.
-Plan sencha – superb drink that’s gentle on the stomach and slowly releases the caffeine – and full of antioxidants.
+Or consider sencha – a superb high grade green tea that’s gentle on the stomach and slowly releases the caffeine – and full of antioxidants.

 The famous but unusual: Ginkaku-ji, Kyoto